NFYK15006U Biophysics of Cells and Single Molecules

 - Theory exercises

 - Oral examination, 20-30 minutesContinuous assessmentThe mandatory project will be in the middle of the course period and will be based on answering questions in connection to scientific papers.
 The oral exam will take place in the exam week after the course period; the students will beforehand receive the questions for the oral exam and there will be no preparation time at the exam.

 - Exam registration requirements

-Each student must have presented one scientific paper during the course and must have completed the mandatory project in order to register for the oral exam.
+Each student must have presented at least once during the course and must have completed the mandatory project in order to register for the oral exam.